cobobc/cob_MilestonePJ_4/README.md

 *   Footer

     *   Featured identically on every page and contains Font Awesome icons used to provide external links to FOBs social platforms.
 Each external link has the attribute of target="_blank" which opens the link in a new tab, keeping the user on the site and allowing for seemless UX.

+    *   Contains a link to the FOB contact form.
+The contact page allows a user to contact FOB directly via the site.
+Any message sent will be received by FOB in the admin.

 *   Home page